carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 Based on previous experience and discussions at various conferences and events, we have developed the following list of information that should be captured in the CFF of an open source lesson.

 ### Authorship information
 Lessons are usually the product of numerous and diverse contributions from a group of people.
-Contributions can be made in a wide variety of different ways: most directly by writing and commiting content to the default branch of the project, but also by providing feedback on pull requests, contributing to discussions on issues and elsewhere that influence the content, and/or providing input during the initial planning/ideation of the project.
+Contributions can be made in a wide variety of different ways: most directly by writing and committing content to the default branch of the project, but also by providing feedback on pull requests, contributing to discussions on issues and elsewhere that influence the content, and/or providing input during the initial planning/ideation of the project.
 The list of authors should aim to include everyone who has contributed to the project, _whether or not they are represented in the commit history_.
 Although some omissions are inevitable, especially on large/long-established projects, capturing all of these contributions in the author list best represents the open and collaborative nature of such projects.
 This aligns with one of [the core values of The Carpentries community](https://carpentries.org/values/): _valuing all contributions_.

 Inclusion of non-committing contributors complicates the definition of an order of authors in the list.
 Furthermore, we feel that any order based solely on the commit history of the project -- whether by number of commits or number of lines added/deleted -- are imprecise proxies to the magnitude and importance of contributions.
 Therefore, our recommendation is to provide a list of authors ordered alphabetically by last name.